+Nevada's Food Stamps (SNAP) Policy

+WHO IS ELIGIBLE FOR FOOD STAMPS?

+Flexibility Current policy Potential improvement

+Gross income limit

+How much can family members earn while being eligible? \$4,303/month (or 200% FPL for a family of three in 2024).
+N/A

+Asset Limit

-Nevada's Food Stamps (SNAP) Policy WHO IS ELIGIBLE FOR FOOD STAMPS?
-Flexibility Current policy Potential improvement Gross income limit How much can a family of three earn and remain eligible? \$4,303/month, or 200% of the Federal Poverty Level (FPL) for a family of three in 2024).
-This applies to families eligible through the Broad-Based Categorical Eligibility (BBCE) framework.
-N/A Asset Limit How many assets can families retain in savings while still being eligible for food stamps?
+How many assets can families retain in savings while still being eligible for food stamps?
 There is no limit on savings for BBCE-eligible families.
+N/A

-N/A Transitional Benefit Alternative (TBA) Does Nevada provide families who are losing TANF cash assistance with automatic SNAP eligibility for a few months?
+Transitional Benefit Alternative (TBA)

+Does Nevada provide families who are losing TANF cash assistance with automatic SNAP eligibility for a few months?
 No. Consider providing to families transitioning from TANF cash assistance, as other states are doing (e.g., Arizona, California).

-Current administrative guidelines may present different income amounts depending on when updates to the current federal poverty guidelines are implemented.
-ADDITIONAL RULES AND RESTRICTIONS Flexibility Current policy Potential improvement Treatment of child support payments to non-household members Does Nevada treat child support No. Enable more families to qualify income exclusion rather than a deduction? process, as many other states are doing (e.g., Washington, Missouri, and Colorado).
-Lifting drug felony bans Are persons convicted of drug- related felonies eligible for nutritional assistance?
-Yes.
-N/A Extending eligibility to some federally ineligible noncitizens using state assistance programs Has Nevada extended SNAP eligibility to immigrants who are ineligible for SNAP under federal guidelines?
+^{} Current administrative guidelines may present different income amounts depending on when updates to the current federal poverty guidelines are implemented.

+ADDITIONAL RULES AND RESTRICTIONS Flexibility Current policy Potential improvement Treatment of child support payments to non-household members Does Nevada treat child support No. Enable more families to qualify payments made to nonfor SNAP by treating child household members as an support payments as income income exclusion rather than a exclusions in the eligibility deduction? process, as many other states are doing (e.g., Washington, Missouri, and Colorado).
+Lifting drug felony bans Are persons convicted of drug-Yes.
+N/A related felonies eligible for

+T T nutritional assistance?
+Extending eligibility to some federally ineligible noncitizens using state assistance programs Has Nevada extended SNAP eligibility to immigrants who are ineligible for SNAP under federal guidelines?
 No. Provide nutritional assistance to newly-arrived families in which parents are awaiting work authorization (e.g., Illinois, Maine, Minnesota).
 ADMINISTRATIVE REQUIREMENTS Flexibility Current policy Potential improvement Less frequent recertification periods Has Nevada extended the recertification period to 12 months for all recipients?
 No. Extend recertification periods to 12 months for all families to reduce administration costs and lower burdens for working parents, as many other states have done (e.g., Arizona, Oklahoma).
-Simplified income reporting Does Nevada require parents to report income only when it rises above the eligibility limit?
+Does Nevada require parents to report income only when it rises above the eligibility limit?
 Yes.
-N/A Online services for all application processes Does Nevada offer online services for its initial benefit application, reporting of changes, No. Services are provided online for only the initial Consider providing online renewal services to reduce administrative costs and streamline processes for busy and renewal? streamine processes for basy application and change reporting. parents (e.g., Nebraska, Arizona).
+N/A Online services for all application processes Does Nevada offer online services for its initial benefit application, reporting of changes, and renewal?
+No. Services are provided online for only the initial application and change reporting.
+Consider providing online renewal services to reduce administrative costs and streamline processes for busy parents (e.g., Nebraska, Arizona).